 Applying CBD on Skin

-The bioavailability of this method is low but they can be used for target-specific CBD treatment.
+The bioavailability of this method is low but it can be used for target-specific CBD treatment.

 Vaping in CBD

 Vaping in your CBD is a method that has a bioavailability of about 10 to 60%.
 CBD oils are heated to their boiling point and the vapors are inhaled.